csesoc/constitution/CONSTITUTION.rst

    #.
 To receive complaints and grievances relating to the Society;
    #.
 To investigate grievances (where necessary) and resolve grievances or make recommendations to the Society Executive on the resolution of grievances;
    #.
-To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Society Executives if they cannot act impartially; and
+To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Society Executives if they cannot act impartially;
    #.
+Ensure that Club events will not result in poor wellbeing outcomes and will not lead to grievances from Society members and/or Executives;
+   #.
+To not act as counsellor during any grievances, but to ensure that anyone experiencing distress is provided with adequate resources on who to speak to or where to go to seek professional advice or help; and
+   #.
 To notify those involved of the outcome of the grievance.
    #.
 Fostering an inclusive culture within the Club;
+   #.
+To lead efforts ensuring that your internal Club culture is positive and to prioritise and foster wellbeing and balance within the Club;
    #.
 Facilitating & promoting the engagement of non-majority demographics of the Club (which may include culturally diverse students, students with disabilities, female-identifying students, gender diverse students and LGBTQIA+ students and indigenous students);
    #.
 Engaging & representing student members of non-majority demographics of the Club;
    #.
 Ensuring the Club takes into consideration needs and requirements of non-majority demographics of the Club in its events and activities, such that all of events are as inclusive as possible and appropriate for non-majority demographics (including but not exclusive to minimising the number of events in the year that coincide with cultural holidays);